CodeYourFuture/curriculum/content/js2/blocks/pair-up/index.md

 1="Prepare for next week's project"
 +++

+For the final week of the JS2 module, you will need to **work in pairs** to **build an application from scratch**.

-You'll need to take this time to prepare for next week.
+Use this time to setup and plan your work together for next week.

 ## 🧰 Setup

-1. You'll need to split up into pairs with someone you've not worked with before.
+1. You'll need to split up into pairs with someone you can work with over the final week of the JS2 module.
+Double check you will have availability to work together during the week.

 2. Together in your pairs, you'll have 2 options:

 ### Option 1

-Continue to finish off your DOM issues from the Week 3 backlog together.
+Choose an app from the Week 3 backlog that you can work on together _from scratch_.
+E.g. `alarmclock` app.

 ### Option 2

-Choose a project brief from the from the [dom-app projects section](https://github.com/CodeYourFuture/Module-JS2/tree/main/dom-apps).
+Choose a project brief from the from the [dom-app projects section](https://github.com/CodeYourFuture/Module-JS2/tree/main/dom-apps) and

+1. Read the project brief carefully

+2. Create a user story for the chosen project brief and sketch out one acceptance criterion based on the description in the project brief

-## Objectives
+## ⏲️ Availability

-Once you're in pair and you've chosen one of the options from above.
-You'll need to do the following:

-- [ ] Choose someone's fork of Module-JS2 to work from
-- [ ]
+In your pairs, discuss your availability and then agree on times to meet up during next week to work on your app together.